ubirch/ubirch-client-go/README.md

 - Enable TLS in configuration

-    To enable TLS (i.e. serve HTTPS) for the UBIRCH client service, add the following key-value pair to your `config.json`:
+    To serve HTTPS requests to the UBIRCH client service, add the following key-value pair to your `config.json`:
     ```
       "TLS": true
     ```